 Cleveland Cavaliers small forward (SF) Lebron James recently sprained his left ankle in an unknown way.
 The injury has forced him to miss two practices so far.
 James’ condition is unknown, and it is also unknown how long he will be out.
 X-rays taken after the injury came back negative.
 Lebron James is a three-time NBA champion and a well-known player.
 Though his injury is unfortunate for the team, fortunately the Cavaliers recently gained a great player in Dwyane Wade.

 Sports related foot and ankle injuries require proper treatment before players can go back to their regular routines.
-For more information, contact Dr. Michael E. Newman, DPM of Pennsylvania.
+For more information, contact Dr. Michael E. Newman of Pennsylvania.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 Sports Related Foot and Ankle Injuries